 Thank you for your interest in a WPI Fellowship.
-The 2013 fellowship will begin in August 2013 and end in mid-October.
+The 2014 fellowship will begin in mid-August 2014 and end in mid-October.
 The application process opens Dec.
-1, 2012.
+1, 2013.

 Selection is a competitive process.
 Each year hundreds of journalists apply to the program.
 Fellows are picked by the WPI selection committee, composed of journalists and corporate communications specialists, all with international experience.
 Finalists for the fellowship will announced in early April.

 During this online application process, you will be asked to provide the following: